BU-ISCIII/openebench_gmi/README.md

 4. **Test dataset:** a test tree for comparing with gold standard result.
 In this case just the same golden dataset.
 Robinson-Foulds metrics must be 0.

 ## Nextflow pipeline and containers
-Second, a pipeline has been developed which is splitted in three steps following OpenEbench specifications followint this [repo](https://github.com/inab/opeb-submission) as an example:
+Second, a pipeline has been developed which is splitted in three steps following OpenEbench specifications following this [repo](https://github.com/inab/opeb-submission) as an example:

 ### Nextflow processes
 1. **Validation and data preprocessing:**